Join our team

 - We provide feedback to every candidate who comes to interview, and this can be provided in a range of formats.

-We have both been working in and around recruitment for many years and we’re happy to chat to you.
+I have been working in and around recruitment for many years and am very happy to chat to you.

 In the recruitment pack we provide for each role we describe some ‘essential skills or experience’ (a few things we really need the person applying to be able to do).
 If you have a disability (this includes mental health or long-term health conditions) and have these essential skills or experiences, we will guarantee you an interview.